The Test of A “Reasonable Woman”: Battered Woman Syndrome as a Defence from Criminal Liability in the Nepalese Legal System

 3.2 Cycle of Violence

 To understand BWS, there is a need to understand how battering occurs and recurs.
-According to the “cycle of violence” theory, battering in a relationship occurs in a “cycle” rather than in “random” or in “constant” manner.
+According to the “cycle of violence” theory, battering in a relationship occurs in a “cycle” rather than in a “random” or in a “constant” manner.
 There are three stages in a battered relationship; the tension building phase; the acute explosion or acute battering incident; and the contrite loving stage.
 If this cycle repeats twice, it gives rise to a battered relationship, as has been cited by the Supreme Court of Nepal as well.
 Continuance of the cycle is fueled by the psychological and economic obstacles that a women faces if she chooses to be independent from the relation.
 “Romantic paternalism” present in the society can further explain how a woman is caged and cannot escape.
 Additionally, it has been found that people who left the abusive relationship, were traced and faced even greater abuse.
 Thus, the primary fear of such women – retaliation with even more violence by the batterer – gives continuance to such relationship.
 Further, battered women were found to be restricted (isolated) by the batterer due to his jealousy and to shield against discovery of the abuse by other people.
-The battered women insulate themselves due to humiliation and fear.
+Additionally, the battered women insulate themselves due to humiliation and fear.
 However, application of the “cycle of violence” theory to battered women have faced criticisms – with Prof. Faigman, for example, stating that “the prevailing theories of battered woman syndrome have little evidentiary value in self-defence cases…[and is] incapable of explaining why an abused woman strikes out at her mate when she does”.
 Therefore, again, such short-comings might explain the reasons for the “reasonable woman’s test” being only a ground for mitigation of punishment, and not a complete excuse.

 3.3 Conclusion on the Theories